chazlarson/Media-Scripts/Plex-Meta-Manager/README.md

 1. clone repo
 1. Install requirements with `pip install -r requirements.txt` [I'd suggest doing this in a virtual environment]
+   Note: the `auth` scripts don't need this step if you run them in the same environment as Plex-Meta Manager itself.
 1. Copy `.env.example` to `.env`
 1. Edit .env to suit